AkashaRojee/AkashaRojee.github.io/_posts/2021-09-04-testing-react-components-with-api-calls-and-redux-store.md

 - Mock asynchronous requests at the network level.

+## Mocking API requests

-Mocking requests at this level makes it so that thunk logic does not have to change in the test.
+Mocking API requests at the network level makes it so that thunk logic does not have to change in the test.

-The thunk will still try to make a real asynchronous request, which then gets intercepted.
+The thunk will still try to make a real API request, which then gets intercepted.